FusionAuth/fusionauth-jwt/README.md

 ## Prime JWT ![semver 2.0.0 compliant](http://img.shields.io/badge/semver-2.0.0-brightgreen.svg?style=flat-square)

 This library is designed to be easy to use and thread-safe.
-Once you construct a new Signer or Verifier they be re-used to encode and decode JWTs.
+Once you construct a new Signer or Verifier they may be re-used to encode and decode JWTs.

 ## Example Code:

 ### Encode a JWT
 ```java
 Signer signer = HmacSigner.newSha256Signer("secret");

 JWT jwt = new JWT().with(t -> t.subject = "f1e33ab3-027f-47c5-bb07-8dd8ab37a2d3");
 String encodedJwt = JWT.getEncoder().encode(jwt, signer);